sumn2u/learn-javascript/en/loops/while.md

 # While

-While Loops repetitively execute a block of code as long as a specified condition is true.
+While loops repetitively execute a block of code as long as a specified condition is true.

 ```javascript
 while (condition) {